Daryl D. Johnson Artist Profile

 After graduating Hope College in Holland, MI with a degree in fine arts and a minor in Ancient Civilization, Daryl toured the country doing outdoor art shows and selling her work through galleries in the Northeast US.
 She also freelanced as a graphic designer.

-She married Corky Benson, a software engineer in 1982 and moved to New Haven, CT where she maintained a loft studio in the Marlin Building.
+She married Corky Benson, a software engineer, in 1982 and moved to New Haven, CT where she maintained a studio loft in the Marlin Building.
 In 1988 they moved to Candia, NH and started a family.

 BFA, Hope College, 1975

 Postgrad., Art Student’s League, New York City, 1978